 How to decide which credit card consolidation option is the right one use

-Choosing the right solution for consolidation is highly dependent on your unique financial situation.
-Credit will be a big factor, because do-it-yourself options aren’t viable with a bad credit score.
-Your budget and free cash flow matters because they determine what monthly payment you can afford.
+Choosing a good option is highly dependent on your unique financial situation.
+Credit will be a big factor, because do-it-yourself choices aren’t viable with a bad credit score.
+Your budget and free cash flow matter because they determine what monthly payment you can afford.

 Finally, the total amount of debt that you have to repay matters.
 DIY solutions are often not effective with larger volumes of debt.
-If you have more than $75,000 or $100,000 of debt to pay off, you probably will need help.
-That’s true regardless of your credit score.
+If you have more than $75,000 or $100,000 of debt to pay off, you probably need help.

 Our guide to credit card consolidation can help you improve your financial knowledge.
 Learn how to improve your spending habits by speaking to one of our trained credit counsellors today.